Canop/resc/README.md

 # Workers

-Resc, as a scheduler, assumes workers handle taks in this very simple way:
+Resc, as a scheduler, assumes workers handle tasks in this very simple way:

 1. pick a task in a queue and atomically move it to a "taken" list : `BRPOPLPUSH myqueue/todo myqueue/taken 0`